-- Your spouse (including a common-law spouse

-a common law marriage is not a special enrollment event unless it has a Declaration of Common Law Marriage on file with an authorized government agency). - A child under age 26 who is: - a natural child; - an adopted child, or one lawfully placed for adoption; - a foster child; - a stepchild; - a grandchild who lives with the retiree or surviving spouse and depends on the retiree or surviving spouse for at least 50 percent of the child's support; or - any other child in a regular parent-child relationship with the retiree or surviving spouse as determined by TRS. - A child (regardless of age) who lives with or has their care provided by the retiree or surviving spouse on a regular basis, if the child has a mental disability or physical incapacity to such an extent to be dependent on the retiree or surviving spouse for care and support, as determined by TRS.
+- Your spouse (including a common-law spouse-a common law marriage is not a special enrollment event unless a Declaration of Common Law Marriage is on file with an authorized government agency). - A child under age 26 who is: - a natural child; - an adopted child, or one placed lawfully for adoption; - a foster child; - a stepchild; - a grandchild who lives with the retiree or surviving spouse and depends on the retiree or surviving spouse for at least 50% of the child's support; or - any other child in a regular parent-child relationship with the retiree or surviving spouse, as TRS determines. - A child (regardless of age) who, as TRS determines: - lives with or gets care from the retiree or surviving spouse on a regular basis; - has a mental disability or physical incapacity to such an extent to be dependent on the retiree or surviving spouse for care and support; or - both.